Joshua1710-JAJ/SuperCHEF/README.md

 # SuperCHEF
 SuperCHEF website that helps users search for recipes based on ingredients, cuisine, or dietary preferences by integrating the Spoonacular API.
-The website features a clean and responsive interface where users can input available ingredients, and the app fetches recipe suggestions in real-time.
+The website features a clean and responsive interface where users can input available ingredients, and the app fetches recipe suggestions in real-time and web application developed using HTML, CSS, JavaScript, and the Spoonacular API.
+It allows users to search for recipes based on ingredients or dish names, displaying images, titles, and links to full instructions, making cooking easier and more accessible through a user-friendly interface.